clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 | `/kitty` | This command murders your current cat if it's still alive and spawns you a new kitten. |
 | `/meow` | This command initiates an interactive conversation with the cat. |

 Before we start, let's tell BotFather first of the commands we'll be writing.
 To do this, start by searching for `BotFather` and then type `/mybots` to get a list of your registered bots.
-Click the bot you just created and then click the `Edit Commands` button which should prompt you to type your bot's commands.
+Click the bot you just created and then click `Edit Bot` followed by `Edit Commands` button which should prompt you to type your bot's commands.
 To save us time, just paste the following snippet:

 ```
 ask - Returns a random fact about cats